tunip3/Scarlet-Sideloader/README.md

 You should select the individual account option when signing up.

 You may be able to get a cheaper account by creating an account in another region.
-If you want to go down this route you can find a spreadsheet on what region is currently the cheapest [here](https://docs.google.com/spreadsheets/d/1uwcU4AoTbC-8Of3ukC6Mut8_EwvPbrWlL94dbTo2wV4/edit?usp=drivesdk).
+If you want to go down this route, you can find a spreadsheet on what region is currently the cheapest [here](https://docs.google.com/spreadsheets/d/1uwcU4AoTbC-8Of3ukC6Mut8_EwvPbrWlL94dbTo2wV4/edit?usp=drivesdk).
-Note that your partner centre account region may be different to your main account region.
+Note that your partner center account region may be different to your main account region.
-When signing up for an account in a different region you should use fake information such as a McDonalds address in the region for everything except the billing information.
+When signing up for an account in a different region, you should use fake information such as a McDonald's address in the region for everything except the billing information.

 ### Getting Your .AspNet.Cookies